revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/11-HttpClient.md

 <blockquote>

-Observable in Angular is a feature that provides support for delivering messages between different parts of your single-page application.
-This feature is frequently used in Angular because it is responsible for handling multiple values, asynchronous programming in Javascript, and also event-handling processes.
+Observable in Angular is a feature that provides support for delivering messages between different parts of your single-page application.This feature is frequently used in Angular because it is responsible for handling multiple values, asynchronous programming in Javascript, and also event-handling processes.

 All `HttpClient` methods return an **Observable** of something.